EVENTS – CONFERENCES – GROUPS – INDIVIDUALS

 Lauren E. Storck, President of the CCAC

 - CCAC is not the providers of the captioning service, and we don’t “sell” anything – we educate and advocate for access and inclusion.
-However, with good advance planning (several weeks and months) we help you find a provider and when a provider is selected, they are great at helping with all planning details.
-That’s their expertise, doing captioning onsite or “remotely.”
+However, with good advance planning (several weeks and months) we can help you find a provider if you need one, and when a provider is selected, they are great at helping with all planning details.

-- The provider is best on-site with you – however, this can also be done from away (“remote captioning”) if there is good Internet in the room, and with you and the provider planning in advance for best audio (sound transmission) arrangements.
-Good audio is a must, and to be tested in advance, with a back-up system tested also.
+- The provider is best on-site with you – however, this can also be done from away (“remote captioning”) if there is good audio and Internet in the room, including back-up sound systems if needed.

 - It’s best to have live captioning for all of the conference- including as many workshops and break-out sessions as possible.
-Yet the budget for that (for more than 3 hours) would be up to you.
+Yet the budget for that (for more than 3 hours) would be up to the organization.

-- CCAC asks, if you apply and are given the Grant, that all your publicity for the conference, everyplace, online too, and at the event also, includes mention such as “The event/conferencewill be accessible with live captioning (or at least in part( thanks to the “Collaborative for Communication Access via Captioning” (CCAC)” and mention of our web address, http://CCACaptioning.orgthat invites all to join the CCAC for equality of access with captioning.
-We suggest you use our logo in publicity also where it fits (small blue logo of CCAC). .
+- CCAC asks, if you apply and are given the Grant, that all your publicity for the conference, everyplace, online too, and at the event also, includes mention such as “The event/conference will be accessible with live captioning (or at least in part( thanks to the “Collaborative for Communication Access via Captioning” (CCAC)” and mention of our web address, http://CCACaptioning.org.
+Use our logo in publicity also where it fits (small blue logo of CCAC). .